feberts/game-server/experiments/03_translation_server/README.md

-Echo server that handles repeated connections and translates words.
+Echo server that can handle repeated connections and translates words.